OpenEvalProject/evals/manuscripts/elife-81849/v2/manuscript.md

 1. Harvard TH Chan School of Public Health Boston United States
 2. Yale School of Public Health New Haven United States
-3. https://ror.org/00thqtb16 University of Nebraska Medical Center Omaha United States
+3. University of Nebraska Medical Center Omaha United States ([ROR:00thqtb16](https://ror.org/00thqtb16))
-4. https://ror.org/01mk44223 IQVIA, Real World Solutions Durham United States
+4. IQVIA, Real World Solutions Durham United States ([ROR:01mk44223](https://ror.org/01mk44223))
 5. Duke Center for Antimicrobial Stewardship and Infection Prevention Durham United States
-6. https://ror.org/01gbymr57 Tempus Labs Chicago United States
+6. Tempus Labs Chicago United States ([ROR:01gbymr57](https://ror.org/01gbymr57))
-7. https://ror.org/00hj8s172 Vagelos College of Physicians and Surgeons, Columbia University New York United States
+7. Vagelos College of Physicians and Surgeons, Columbia University New York United States ([ROR:00hj8s172](https://ror.org/00hj8s172))
-8. https://ror.org/03zjqec80 Hospital for Special Surgery New York United States
+8. Hospital for Special Surgery New York United States ([ROR:03zjqec80](https://ror.org/03zjqec80))
 9. National Basketball Association New York United States

 † Corresponding author

 ## Abstract

-The combined impact of immunity and SARS-CoV-2 variants on viral kinetics during infections has been unclear.
-We characterized 1,280 infections from the National Basketball Association occupational health cohort identified between June 2020 and January 2022 using serial RT-qPCR testing.
+Background:The combined impact of immunity and SARS-CoV-2 variants on viral kinetics during infections has been unclear.Methods:We characterized 1,280 infections from the National Basketball Association occupational health cohort identified between June 2020 and January 2022 using serial RT-qPCR testing.
 Logistic regression and semi-mechanistic viral RNA kinetics models were used to quantify the effect of age, variant, symptom status, infection history, vaccination status and antibody titer to the founder SARS-CoV-2 strain on the duration of potential infectiousness and overall viral kinetics.
-The frequency of viral rebounds was quantified under multiple cycle threshold (Ct) value-based definitions.
-Among individuals detected partway through their infection, 51.0% (95% credible interval [CrI]: 48.3–53.6%) remained potentially infectious (Ct <30) 5 days post detection, with small differences across variants and vaccination status.
+The frequency of viral rebounds was quantified under multiple cycle threshold (Ct) value-based definitions.Results:Among individuals detected partway through their infection, 51.0% (95% credible interval [CrI]: 48.3–53.6%) remained potentially infectious (Ct <30) 5 days post detection, with small differences across variants and vaccination status.
 Only seven viral rebounds (0.7%; N=999) were observed, with rebound defined as 3+days with Ct <30 following an initial clearance of 3+days with Ct ≥30.
 High antibody titers against the founder SARS-CoV-2 strain predicted lower peak viral loads and shorter durations of infection.
-Among Omicron BA.1 infections, boosted individuals had lower pre-booster antibody titers and longer clearance times than non-boosted individuals.
-SARS-CoV-2 viral kinetics are partly determined by immunity and variant but dominated by individual-level variation.
+Among Omicron BA.1 infections, boosted individuals had lower pre-booster antibody titers and longer clearance times than non-boosted individuals.Conclusions:SARS-CoV-2 viral kinetics are partly determined by immunity and variant but dominated by individual-level variation.
 Since booster vaccination protects against infection, longer clearance times for BA.1-infected, boosted individuals may reflect a less effective immune response, more common in older individuals, that increases infection risk and reduces viral RNA clearance rate.
-The shifting landscape of viral kinetics underscores the need for continued monitoring to optimize isolation policies and to contextualize the health impacts of therapeutics and vaccines.
-Supported in part by CDC contract #200-2016-91779, a sponsored research agreement to Yale University from the National Basketball Association contract #21-003529, and the National Basketball Players Association.
+The shifting landscape of viral kinetics underscores the need for continued monitoring to optimize isolation policies and to contextualize the health impacts of therapeutics and vaccines.Funding:Supported in part by CDC contract #200-2016-91779, a sponsored research agreement to Yale University from the National Basketball Association contract #21-003529, and the National Basketball Players Association.

 ## Introduction